Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Docker/Docker-Notes.md

 docker-compose -p project2 up -d
 ```

-Each project will have its own set of containers, networks, and volumes, preventing conflicts between instances[1][4].

 ## **Using Multiple Compose Files**
 You can also run multiple Docker Compose files simultaneously by specifying them with the `-f` option.
 This method is useful when you want to combine configurations from different files:

 ```sh